gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Note that this functionality is a work-in-progress, and in some cases it may be preferable to remain on an earlier version of Gradle until it has stabilised.

+### Gradle no long builds native binaries for all defined platforms

+For the new `jvm-component` plugins, the set of available Java platforms is not defined by the user.
+This is different from how the native language plugins worked, in that they assumed that the build script defined the entire set of known platforms.

+Going forward, we feel that the jvm model is better, where Gradle can resolve a platform from an unbounded set of platforms.
+Platform definitions could come from a number of sources: downloaded via plugins, defined in a build script, or by inspecting the local environment.

+This version of Gradle takes a step in that direction, by changing the semantic of which platform variants will be built for a defined
+`NativeExecutableSpec` or `NativeLibrarySpec`.
+If no `targetPlatform` is specified, Gradle will make an attempt to build for the 'current' platform.
+If you wish to build for a different platform (or if Gradle gets the 'current' platform wrong), you will need to specify the `targetPlatform` for your native binary.

+Expect this mechanism to change further in future Gradle releases.

 ### AntlrTask has incremental task action

 The [`AntlrTask`](dsl/org.gradle.api.plugins.antlr.AntlrTask.html) now processes input files incrementally.